 Klein, Daniel B. 1998.
 If Government Is So Villainous, How Come Government Officials Don't Seem Like Villains?
 In 3 Libertarian Essays, by Daniel B. Klein.
 Irvington, N.Y.: Foundation for Economic Education.

 Vaughan, Diane.
 1996.
 The Challenger Launch Decision: Risky Technology, Culture, and Deviance at NASA.
 Chicago: University of Chicago Press.

 Whitley, Richard.
 1984.
 The Intellectual and Social Organization of the Sciences.
 Oxford, U.K.: Oxford University Press.

 Wisniewski, Richard.
 2000.
 The Averted Gaze.
 Anthropology and Education Quarterly 31, no. 5: 523.

 Acknowledgments: We thank Richard Redding, Robert Maranto, and Anne Himmelfarb for detailed feedback that significantly improved this article.
 In another form, the article appears in Reforming the Politically Correct University, edited by F. Hess, R. Maranto, and R. Redding (Washington, D.C.: American Enterprise Institute, 2009).
 The authors and Independent Review gratefully acknowledge the American Enterprise Institute's permission to use the material here.

-Daniel B. Klein is a Research Fellow at The Independent Institute, Professor of Economics at George Mason University, and a contributing author to the book, The Voluntary City: Choice, Community and Civil Society.
+Daniel B. Klein is a Research Fellow at the Independent Institute and Professor of Economics at George Mason University.